Distributional chaos for weighted translation operators on groups

 \begin{remark} It should be noted that in the above corollary we cannot state the stronger statement

 which looks more natural.
-This is because the union $\cup_{y\in DIV_{A,B}}\{y\neq 0\}$ is uncountable, and the measurability could be doubtful.
-But there is a way in which we can improve the result of Corollary \ref{countable_union} (see Theorem \ref{m_ab}). \end{remark}
+This is because the union $\bigcup\limits_{y\in DIV_{A,B}}\{y\neq 0\}$ is uncountable, and the measurability could be doubtful.
+But there is a way in which we can improve the result of Corollary \ref{countable_union} from